medseek-engineering/iui-basic-module/README.md

 Follow the Angular Style Guide: https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md

+## Scripts
+- *npm run build* - compiles/minfies JS & CSS
+- *npm run test* - runs linting and unit test
+- *npm run serve* - creates a small web server - useful for building

 ## Build
-**Note:** if you make changes, you must run **gulp** to rebuild the combined files in the 'dist' directory.
+**Note:** if you make changes, you must run **npm run build** to rebuild the combined files in the 'dist' directory.
 You may need to also update the package.json version number.

 ## Changelog